Some links in this post may be affiliate links

 Pink Jasmine (Jasminum polyanthum) problems include yellow leaves, leaf drop, flowerbud drop, lack of blooms, pests and diseases.
 Keep reading for more on these problems and how to fix them.

 Pink Jasmine diseases are related to poor cultural practices.
 The common diseases are leaf spot and leaf rust.
-Isolate the affected plant to prevent spread to other houseplants and treat it appropriately for the diseases.
+Isolate the affected plant to prevent spread to other plants and treat it appropriately for the diseases.

 Loss (dropping) of leaves in Pink Jasmine is due to two possible reasons.
 One possible cause of loss (dropping) of leaves is incorrect watering; either underwatering or overwatering.

 Water the Star Jasmine liberally during the growing season and allow the soil to dry out slightly to maintain it consistently moist but not soggy.
+Decrease watering in the cold period and keep the soil slightly moist but never allow the soil ball to dry out completely.
+Learn more on how to water indoor plants the right way.

+Dropping flowerbuds in Pink Jasmine are due to three possible reasons.
+One possible reason is underwatering.
 Maintain the soil consistently moist during the growing season and slightly moist in the cold season but never allow the soil to dry out completely.

-Position the plant in a brighter spot and ensure it is receiving bright light with some direct sunlight or instal a grow light where natural lighting is not adequate.
+Lack of blooms in Pink Jasmine is due to too little light.
+Position the plant in a brighter spot and ensure it is receiving bright light with at least 4-6 hours of direct sunlight or instal a grow light where natural lighting is not sufficient.
+Check out this guide on understanding light for houseplants.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.